-(6) $$m_i^s = \frac{m^c s_i}{f_i} \sum_n \gamma{i,n} c_n x_n$$ where m^S_i is the student consumption multiplier, m^C is the standard consumption multiplier, s_i is the number of students in HEI i and there are n student types. $\gamma{i,n}$ is the proportion of the students in HEI i in type n, c_n is the average consumption from student group n and x_n is the proportion of the income of group n that is exogenous.
-In the present application we have three groups: English students, students from the rest of the UK and students from the rest of the world.
+(6) $$m_i^s = \frac{m^c s_i}{f_i} \sum_n \gamma{i,n} c_n x_n$$ where m_i^S is the student consumption multiplier, m_i^C is the standard consumption multiplier, s_i is the number of students in HEI i and there are n student types. $\gamma{i,n}$ is the proportion of the students in HEI i in type n, c_n is the average consumption from student group n and x_n is the proportion of the income of group n that is exogenous.
+In the present application we have three groups: Welsh students, students from the rest of the UK and students from the rest of the world.

-25 In order to determine exogenous consumption we subtract student consumption financed from wages and intra-family transfers.
+11 In order to determine exogenous consumption we subtract student consumption financed from wages and intra-family transfers.
 Also, where appropriate, we adjust for maintenance grants from the Welsh Assembly Government.

-Figure 6 Aggregate multipliers of London HEIs (M^A i) the darker area shows the institutional component (the standard IO multiplier M_i) while the lighter shaded area shows the student consumption component (M^S_i)
+Figure 6 Aggregate multipliers of Welsh HEIs (M^Ai) the darker area shows the institutional component (the standard IO multiplier M_i) while the lighter shaded area shows the student consumption component (M^S_i)

 Figure 6 gives the conventional Type II student consumption multiplier value where the associated output is expressed as a proportion of HEI expenditure.
 These are conventional multiplier values in that they do not include any adjustment for public sector expenditure switching.
 For each HEI, this figure has been added to the conventional Type II HEI output multiplier value shown in Figure 2.
-Note that the associated student consumption multipliers vary widely across HEIs, from 1.56 for Middlesex (46.3% of the institutional expenditure multiplier), to 0.03 for Institute of Cancer Research, clearly an outlier, reflecting its highly specialist focus and functions.
-In contrast in Scotland the range of values is much lower, from 0.07 for Scottish Agricultural College (SAC) to 0.92 for Queen Margaret University College (QMUC).
-At a maximum, the conventional student multipliers only make up 30% of the conventional total Type II impact.
-In Scotland the student multiplier values are always dwarfed by the conventional multipliers for HEIs own expenditure, but the London-based HEIs appear different in this respect (though the contrast with Welsh HEIs is even greater).
-London HEIs appear to represent an intermediate case, where student impacts are significant, but do not dominate total impacts.
+Note that the associated student consumption multipliers vary widely across HEIs, from 1.66 (83% of the institutional expenditure multiplier), for UW Lampeter to 0.55 for Cardiff (27% of the institutional expenditure multiplier).
+In contrast in Scotland the range of values is much lower, from 0.07 for SAC to 0.92 for Queen Margaret University College (QMUC).
+At a maximum, the conventional student multipliers only make up 30% of the conventional total Type II impact in Scotland, these multiplier values are always dwarfed by the conventional multipliers for HEIs own expenditure.
+However, the same is clearly not true in Wales.
+This reflects the much higher proportion of non-home students attending Welsh HEIs, a point we noted in our discussion of Table 1.

-Figure 7 Aggregate balanced expenditure multipliers of London HEIs (M^{AB}{i}).
+Figure 7 Aggregate balanced expenditure multipliers of Welsh HEIs (M^{AB}{i}).
 [The darker area shows the institutional component (M^{B}{i}) while the lighter shaded area shows the student consumption component (M^{BS}{i}).]